 PRES KEY starts flashing to indicate the remote is ready to accept a signal.

-• The remote controls should be 3 cm to 5 cm apart.
+• The remote controls should be 3 cm to 5 cm (1 to 2 inches) apart.

 5 Press the corresponding button on the other remote control that is sending (teaching) the signal to this receiver's remote control.